U.S. judge grants more time for accord on AB InBev-Modelo deal

-WASHINGTON, April 9 The judge overseeing the court fight between the U.S. Justice Department and Anheuser-Busch InBev over its Grupo Modelo deal approved a stay in court proceedings on Tuesday to give the two sides more time to reach an accord.
+WASHINGTON The judge overseeing the court fight between the U.S. Justice Department and Anheuser-Busch InBev (ABI.BR) over its Grupo Modelo GMODELOC.MX deal approved a stay in court proceedings on Tuesday to give the two sides more time to reach an accord.

 Last week the two sides asked for an extension of a stay, which began in February, in order to wrap up an "agreement in principle" that would end litigation.

-To win U.S. antitrust approval for the deal, AB InBev first offered to sell its 50 percent share in Modelo's U.S. distributor, Crown Imports, to Constellation Brands, the world's largest branded wine company.
+To win U.S. antitrust approval for the deal, AB InBev first offered to sell its 50 percent share in Modelo's U.S. distributor, Crown Imports, to Constellation Brands (STZ.N), the world's largest branded wine company.

 The revised InBev offer would make Constellation the third largest U.S. beer producer.